Our work together will require your commitment, cooperation and motivation BUT,

 Perhaps you can find that pot of gold though, because there is always something new to learn and achieve, some new technique to develop that could help a future client, some new take on an aspect of that vast pool of knowledge.

 If we lived to be 1,000 years old we would never exhaust the potential for all the new learning that this subject offers – never know everything it might be possible to know.

-Just like all other good therapists I invest time, money and energy into continuing my professional development (CPD) which increases, enhances and advances my knowledge and skills.
-My hypnotherapy work sometimes includes NLP (Neuro-Linguistic Programming), Mindfulness and CBT (Cognitive Behavioural Therapy) techniques where I think it is helpful but aside from this feel that, as hypnotherapists, we should concentrate our efforts into becoming better at what we do.
-And so continues my quest to advance and maintain the highest standards within my chosen field.
+Like all good therapists, Hypnotherapy Somerset invests time, money and energy each year into continuing professional development (CPD).
+Our work includes NLP (Neuro-Linguistic Programming), Analytical, Solution Focused, Mindfulness and CBT (Cognitive Behavioural Therapy) techniques where we think it helpful but aside from this, believe that, as hypnotherapists, we should concentrate our efforts into becoming the best at what we do.

-Voluntary work has played a big part in my life and has been a way to give something back to the community, but richly rewarding and fulfilling too.
-I am a Marie Curie Companion at Musgrove Park Hospital and in recent years was a CRUSE bereavement counsellor and a volunteer hypnotherapist with Anxiety UK.
-I’m proud to have been one of the founding committee members of Ovacome (a national charity for ovarian cancer) where I set up and managed a 24 / 7 national help-line and telephone support network for women diagnosed with ovarian cancer and their families.
-I was also a nursing assistant in St Catherine’s Hospice in West Sussex.
+Voluntary work has played a big part in life – richly rewarding and a way to give something back to the community.
+Currently part of the local Covid-19 volunteer group and an NHS Responder, other roles have included Marie Curie Companion at Musgrove Park Hospital, CRUSE bereavement counsellor, hypnotherapist with Anxiety UK and committee member of Ovacome (national charity for ovarian cancer) for women diagnosed with ovarian cancer and their families.

 [ Back to top ]